 Tracheitis is an infection of your trachea.
 When caused by bacteria, it’s known as bacterial tracheitis.
 This condition is rare and typically affects young children.
 If it isn’t treated quickly enough, it can lead to life-threatening complications.

 If your child develops bacterial tracheitis, it will likely happen after they’ve contracted an upper respiratory infection (URI), such as the common cold.
 Their initial symptoms may include cough, runny nose, and low-grade fever.
 After two to five days, they may develop more symptoms of infection and airway obstruction.
 These can include:

 - difficulty breathing

 - cyanosis, a blue tinge to their skin

 Your child may also develop stridor.
 This is a high-pitched sound when they breathe.
 It’s often a sign of a serious infection and partial airway obstruction.
 This can be life threatening.

 If you or your child develops any of these symptoms, seek medical attention immediately.

-Bacterial tracheitis is typically caused by Staphylococcus aureus.
-However, there are other bacteria that can cause these infections.
-These include:
+Bacterial tracheitis is usually caused by Staphylococcus aureus bacteria.
+Other bacteria can also cause it, including:

 - Streptococcus pneumonia